Downhill running is a skill that’s often overlook. After all, downhill running’s easier so why would you need to train for that?

 And, let’s not forget if your race starts with a long downhill section!

-The extent to which running efficiency is affected is clearly individual: some runners see much greater reductions in efficiency, and some much less.
+The extent to which running efficiency is affected is individual: some runners see much greater reductions in efficiency, and some much less.
 Not surprisingly, individual differences will have a significant effect on the outcome of longer races, like ultra-marathons.

-Whilst, genetics and physiology play a role, so does training.
+While, genetics and physiology play a role, so does training.

 #3 It protects against delayed onset muscle soreness (DOMS)

-As runners we’ve all experienced DOMS – that unpleasant feeling of pain and muscle stiffness that normally peaks 24-72 hours after doing a faster run session, race, weights session, or downhill running.
+As runners we’ve all experienced DOMS – that unpleasant feeling of pain and muscle stiffness that normally peaks around 24-72 hours after doing a faster run session, race, weights session, or downhill running.

 Have you noticed how DOMS is always worse the first time you do a new activity, or when you’ve not done something for a while?